duncanc19/notes/solid.md

-### Subtypes should not have stronger constraints on their methods that they override
+### Subtypes should not have stronger or weaker constraints on their methods that they override

+You can't make big changes to how the base class works - causes unexpected behaviour.

+You can't return new exceptions, you can't change the return type of a method.

 A method in a subclass which takes an int argument shouldn’t throw an error when the number is negative, if it doesn’t in the superclass.
 If it does, you have a case where the program will always run when the parent is called but not always if substituted with the subclass.
+If you're not handling that error when you call the method based on the parent class, it can cause unhandled errors in your program.